Beneficial Interest Company Transfer Structure ExplainedMake Text Bigger

 It is for the Directors of the company to decide how much of the retained profits are distributed to shareholders in the form of dividends, or used to repay company debt, or held in reserve, or reinvested.

 The company could, theoretically, sell all properties and repay all creditors (including mortgages and Director/Shareholder loans) and they pay dividends, salaries or bonuses to Directors and shareholders until there is no money left in the company.
-The company could also loan money to another company.Show Form To Book A Tax Planning Consultation
+The company could also loan money to another company.Show Book a Tax Planning Consultation

 Landlord Tax Planning Consultancy is the core business activity of Property118 Limited (in association with Cotswold Barristers).